codemann8/alttpr_codetracker_codemann8/README.md

 In order for the settings to save properly, you must first export at least one of the settings files (explained in the previous `Customization` section).
 These settings files will be found in the `settings` directory.

+*\*Known Issue for users using OneDrive - Settings won't be remembered, but they WILL still work.
+A fix for this is coming soon\**

 The settings are broken out into several categories, an explanation for each of them are listed below.

 #### User Preferences